AndesDataCube/Diff10mLTS2/README.md

    - Function `get_metadata` (main.R): Retrieves metadata from different image collections, including MSI image IDs, OLI image IDs, ROI IDs, and time differences.
 3. Earth Engine Image Download 📥
    - Function `download` (main.R): Downloads Earth Engine images based on the specified parameters.
 Adjusts the geotransform of Sentinel-2 images to ensure proper alignment and prevent errors in the downloaded images.
+4. ImagesDownload 🖼️
+   - Downloads satellite images, retrieves metadata, and saves them as files.
+Assigns the index to the 'index' column in the metadata and merges or saves the metadata based on the index value.

 ## 📂 Repository Contents 📂
 The repository is structured as follows:

-- `main.R`: The main script that contains the core functions and their implementation, including `get_metadata` and `download`.
+- `main.R`: The main script that contains the core functions and their implementation, including `get_metadata`, `download`, and `ImagesDownload`.
 - `utils.R`: Utility functions used in the main script, including `check_01`.
 - `PointGeneration.R`: Script for generating points and performing spatial analysis.